 The Office for Victims of Crime facilitates training through the OVC Training and Technical Assistance Center (OVC TTAC), cooperative agreements with partner organizations, and grantees, to assist the field in building its collective capacity to serve crime victims.
-Select from the following options to learn more about opportunities in your area.
+Select from the following options to learn more about these opportunities.

 The OVC Discretionary Grantee Orientation Series is geared toward grantees and provides information about OVC, grant management, financial and legal responsibilities, grant requirements, special conditions, program measurement, and more.
 The material is available in a series of four webinars.
 After viewing each webinar, please complete the corresponding evaluation.